ctu-mrs/ctu-mrs.github.io/docs/hardware/px4_configuration.md

 ---

 # Pixhawk setup on a new drone
-Follow this guide to setup a new drone with pixhawk for the MRS UAV system.
+Follow this guide to setup a new drone with the Pixhawk autopilot for the MRS UAV system.

 ## HW setup
 This guide is written for Pixhawk 4, because it is used on most of the MRS aerial platforms.
-But it is applicable for other versions of Pixhawk, with minor differences.
+But it is applicable for other versions of the Pixhawk, with minor differences.

-- Pixhawk 4 comes with a power distribution/supply board.
+- The Pixhawk 4 comes with a power distribution/supply board.
 This board provides power distribution for motors (ESCs), connections for ESC signals, two redundant 5V power supplies for Pixhawk and current and voltage monitoring .

 [![](fig/power_board.jpg "Pixhawk power board")](fig/power_board.jpg) | [![](fig/pixhawk4.jpg "Pixhawk 4")](fig/pixhawk4.jpg)